BLE-LTER/PASTA-JavaScript-Search-Client/README.md

 You may want to adjust the layout and styles in the demo page to match your website.

+Not using static HTML?
+That's OK.
+See for example instructions for [Squarespace](squarespace.md).

 ### Pagination

 PASTA allows you to limit the number of results returned per page.
 If you do not wish to use pagination, set `PASTA_CONFIG["limit"]` to a number higher than the number of datasets available for your site.